Skip to content

 The coronal technique offers maximum control over the final position of the eyebrows and allows for simultaneous treatment of forehead wrinkles, glabellar lines, and eyebrow asymmetry comprehensively.

-One of the most common mistakes I see is the indication of isolated blepharoplasty when the real problem is eyebrow ptosis.
+One of the most common mistakes I see is the recommendation of isolated blepharoplasty when the real problem is eyebrow ptosis.
 I perform a simple test in the office: with my fingers, I elevate your eyebrows to the ideal position and observe how much excess skin remains on the eyelid.
-If the excess disappears or decreases drastically, the primary indication is eyebrow lift, not blepharoplasty.
+If the excess disappears or decreases drastically, the primary recommendation is eyebrow lift, not blepharoplasty.

 In women, the ideal eyebrow has an arched shape, with the highest point located at the junction between the middle third and the lateral third.
 The medial portion starts at the level of the orbital rim, and the lateral tail is slightly above the inner corner.
 This geometry gives femininity and expressiveness to the gaze.